Russo-Japanese War: When Asia defeated Europe

 This led to a conflict of interests between the two countries.
 Tsar Nicholas II had come to the throne of Russia in 1894, and he was keen to assert his country's power in the Far East.

-Third, Russia had developed a plan to build a trans-Siberian railway.
+Third, Russia had developed a plan to build a trans-Siberian railway in 1891.
 This would have given Russia a direct link to the Pacific Ocean and would have enabled it to transport troops and supplies quickly to the Far East.

 However, Japan saw this as a threat to its own interests in the region.